7 Ways To Make Exercise Fun For Kids

 - Decreases the risk of catching a cold (Exercise is a cold and flu fighter.)

 But frequently, sedentary screen time activities – texting, watching YouTube or playing video games – become the default during downtime.
 How can you get kids to put down the phone and pick up a ball?
-These tips can help motivate and encourage kids to be active:
+These tips can help motivate and encourage kids to exercise and be active:

 #1: Try Different Exercises For Kids